ckormanyos/soft_double/README.md

-soft_double
+soft_double\
 [![Build Status](https://github.com/ckormanyos/soft_double/actions/workflows/soft_double.yml/badge.svg)](https://github.com/ckormanyos/soft_double/actions)
 ==================

 soft_double provides a C++ software implementation of a 64-bit double-precision floating-point data type.

-Some compilers do not support common built-in 64-bit `double`.
+Some compilers do not support a built-in 64-bit floating-point type, such as might be commonly known as `double` or `long` `double`.
-The `avr-gcc` tool chain, for instance, commonly used for embedded systems like Arduino or standalone _bare metal_ AVR does not support 64-bit double prior to versoin 10. soft_double can be used on such systems to provide a software-emulated portable implementation of 64-bit `double`.
+The `avr-gcc` tool chain, for instance, commonly used for 8-bit embedded systems like Arduino or standalone _bare metal_ AVR does not support 64-bit `double` (prior to versoin 10).

+soft_double can be used on such systems to provide a software-emulated, portable implementation of 64-bit `double`.

 This C++ template header-only library implements a drop-in double-precision float type that can be used essentially like the regular built-in 64-bit